hbedle-subsurface/avo-basics/README.md

 ## Deploying

 Static files.
 Push to GitHub and enable Pages on the branch root.
-Nothing to build, no dependencies at runtime. `tools/`, `package.json` and `node_modules/` are development only and can be left out of the published branch.
+Nothing to build, no dependencies at runtime. `tools/` and `package.json` are development only, but weigh a few KB and are worth keeping in the repo so the checks can be re-run later. `node_modules/` is gitignored.

 ## Verifying

-    ./tools/verify-all.sh
+    npm install        # once, pulls jsdom for the headless harness npm test           # or: ./tools/verify-all.sh

 which runs, in order: